 - Garnish: coriander and chili raita for serving

 Bring a pan of salted water to the boil.
-Add the spinach and blanch for 30 seconds to 1 minute until wilted.
+Add the spinach and blanch for 30 seconds to one minute until wilted.
 Drain well and set aside.

-Heat the oil in a large frying pan over a medium heat.
-Add the ginger, garlic, chili and onion and cook for 2 - 3 minutes, stirring frequently.
+Heat the oil in a large frying pan over medium heat.
+Add the ginger, garlic, chili, and onion and cook for two to three minutes, stirring frequently.